 Shortly afterwards John was invited to present The Morning File on HCRfm from 11am until 2 during our annual RSL broadcasts.
 Then based in St Neots, HCRfm later migrated to studios just outside Huntingdon, and he is still on the HCRfm programme team.
 When the station goes full-time in spring 2010 John will present a weekly soft rock show, as part of HCRfm’s “special” music programmes which go out daily all week, from 8 until 10pm.

 His favourite singer/songwriter is Neil Young, who he thinks is an absolute genius and he has a soft spot for the Beatles and the Beach Boys.
-John lives at home in Ramsey with his mother Rene, as sadly his dad Alan passed away in 2007, on 27th November during the last RSL but one.
+John lives in Ramsey.

 What do you like about Huntingdon and Ramsey where you live?

-The people are friendly, and the area has nice attractions, so John and mum Rene are able to get out and about.
+The people are friendly, and the area has nice attractions.

 What would you have on your CD player?